rlautan/recras-wordpress-plugin/readme.txt

 To get started, go to the Recras → Settings page and enter your Recras name.
 For example, if you log in to Recras at `https://mysite.recras.nl/` then your Recras name is `mysite`.
 That's all there is to it!
 You can now use widgets to retrieve data.
 All data is retrieved via a secured connection (HTTPS) to ensure data integrity.
 Other than the request parameters, no data is sent to the Recras servers.

-This plugin consists of six "widgets".
+This plugin consists of the following "widgets".
 To use them, you first need to set your Recras name (see paragraph above).
 * Availability calendar
 * Contact forms
 * Online booking